vib-bic-training/HPC_bioimage_analysis/Chapters/chapter3.md

 Dataset are located in : `https://juglab.github.io/napari-n2v/` and a sub-folder `training` will be used to train a denoising model.

 - Training
-  - Start via the menu `Application › napari 4.0.19 devbio empanada assistant`
+  - Start via the menu `Application › Bioimage Analysis › napari 4.0.19 devbio empanada assistant`
   - Drag and drop the images located in training folder into napari.
 Keep only 2 and rename one to be `training` and the other one to be `validation`
   - Start the plugin `Plugins › napari-n2v › N2V Train`
   - Train a model: